Herbavoss/nxt/README.txt

 http://localhost:7876 , where the Nxt UI should now be available.
 To stop the application, type Ctrl-C inside the console window.

+Warning: It is better to use only latin characters and no spaces in the path to the Nxt installation directory, as the use of special characters may result in permissions denied error in the browser, which is a known jetty issue.

 Customization: